Advanced Dashboards#

 Connecting panels to streams#

 At this point we have learned how to connect parameters on Panel objects to a pipeline and we earlier learned how we can use parameters to declare dynamic Panel components.
-So, this section should be nothing new;, we will simply try to connect the index parameter of the selection stream to a panel to try to compute the number of people in the region around an earthquake.
+So, this section should be nothing new; we will simply try to connect the index parameter of the selection stream to a panel to try to compute the number of people in the region around an earthquake.

 Since we have a population density dataset we can approximate how many people are affected by a particular earthquake.
 Of course, this value is only a rough approximation, as it ignores the curvature of the earth, assumes isotropic spreading of the earthquake, and assumes that the population did not change between the measurement and the earthquake.